delehef/asgart/README.md

 ## Simple usage

-First, let's take a look at a simple example:
+First, let us take a look at a simple example:

 ```
 asgart seq.fasta seq.fasta 20 100
 ```

-This command will look for duplications in the `seq.fasta` file then write them in a JSON file in the folder where it was launched.
+This command will look for duplications in the `seq.fasta` file, then write them in a JSON file in the folder where it was launched.
 ASGART will probe using 20-mers, and guarantee that no duplication will include gaps longer than 100bp in their arm-to-arm pairwise alignment.